grealesguti/ParallelNSGAII_G4/Readme.md

 * best_pop.out: This file contains the best solutions obtained at the end of simulation run.
 * params.out: This file contains the information about input parameters as read by the program.

-Defining the Test Problem
+How to create your own problem definition
 ---------------------------------------------------------------------------
-Edit the source file problemdef.c to define your test problem.
-Some sample problems (24 test problems from Dr. Deb's book - Multi-Objective Optimization using Evolutionary Algorithms) have been provided as examples to guide you define your own objective and constraint functions.
-You can also link other source files with the code depending on your need.
+The files "problemdef.h & problemdef.c" contain the problem header and definition.
+First copy one of the definitions of the header and change its name, define it at the begining of the .c file and create a new function defintion.
+The variables used in these functions are:

+* xreal[i]		:
+* nobj        		: number of objective values
+* obj[i]      		: 'i' objective value
+* ncon        		: number of constraint values
+* constr[i]   	: 'i' constraint value
+* optionalArgs	: Other arguments passed by input file in vectorial string format (vector<string>&)

-Following points are to be kept in mind while writing objective and constraint functions.
+The following points need to be kept in mind while writing the objective and constraint functions.
 1. The code has been written for minimization of objectives (min f_i).
 If you want to maximize a function, you may use negetive of the function value as the objective value.
 2. A solution is said to be feasible if it does not violate any of the constraints.
 Constraint functions should evaluate to a quantity greater than or equal to zero (g_j >= 0), if the solution has to be feasible.
-A negetive value of constraint means, it is being violated.
+A negative value of constraint means that the constraint it is being violated, it is not a feasible solution.
-3. If there are more than one constraints, it is advisable (though not mandatory) to normalize the constraint values by either reformulating them or dividing them by a positive non-zero constant.
+3. If there are more than one constraints, it is advisable (though not mandatory) to normalize the constraint values by either reformulating them or dividing them by a positive non-zero constant (example TODO).

+Some sample problems (24 test problems from Dr. Deb's book - Multi-Objective Optimization using Evolutionary Algorithms) have been provided as examples to guide you define your own objective and constraint functions.
+You can also link other source files with the code depending on your need.

 About the files
 ---------------------------------------------------------------------------